 The duct systems are generally found in the attic and can leak.
 When this happens, cool or warm air is wasted inside the attic and the system will need to work longer to satisfy the thermostat.
 The attic area is more difficult to access so some may skip this area or not give it enough attention.

-Thomas Ailstock of Blue Bear Home Inspection is certified by the International Association of Certified Home Inspectors and the State of Florida to perform 4 Point Insurance inspections.
+All Blue Bear inspectors are certified by the International Association of Certified Home Inspectors and the State of Florida to perform 4 Point Insurance inspections.

-4 Point inspections in Tallahassee can be conducted as part of your home inspection by Blue Bear Home Inspection, or independently.
+4 Point inspections in Tallahassee can be conducted as part of your home inspection or independently.
 The inspection will take about an hour.
+The report is generally prepared and ready in < 24 hrs.